scriptingxss/owasp-fstm/README.md

 #### EMBA - Embedded Analyzer

-*[EMBA](https://github.com/e-m-b-a/emba)* is designed as core firmware analysis tool for penetration testers.
+*[EMBA](https://github.com/e-m-b-a/emba)* is designed as a core firmware analysis tool for penetration testers.
 It supports the full security analysis process, starting with the *firmware extraction*, *static analysis* and *dynamic analysis* via emulation to generating a web-based report for further analysis.
 Launched with a single command, *EMBA* automatically discovers potential weak spots and vulnerabilities in the firmware under test, such as insecure binaries, old and outdated software components, potentially vulnerable scripts or hard-coded passwords.

 *EMBA* features include the following: